 Additional situations that can result in the reinstatement of criminal proceedings include:

 If the defendant is able to complete the treatment program, the court will dismiss the charges.
 The court may conclude that the defendant has performed satisfactorily if the defendant has:

 After the mental health diversion program is completed, the arrest related to the original charges will be sealed and destroyed.
 It will be as if the arrest and prosecution never happened.
 The arrest cannot be used to deny the defendant any employment, benefit, license, or certificate.

 There are several exceptions when sealed arrest records and records of successful participation in the diversion program can be used:

 Medens Health believes that those suffering from a mental illness deserve access to quality care.
 We offer defendants a second chance by helping them overcome the mental health challenges that played a role in the crimes they committed.
-Our qualified mental health experts can evaluate defendants to determine if they are eligible for the pretrial diversion program.
+Our qualified experts can evaluate defendants to determine if they are eligible for the pretrial diversion program.
 For those who are, we offer continuing care, with a treatment program designed to rehabilitate them in the timeline mandated by the court.
-Reach out to us by phone at (833) 624-5400 or by filling out our online contact form.